Try our clean, plant-based milks

 Nettles, Tulsi and Hawthorn all got the power!

-Herb: Nettle «
+Stinging Nettle Herb «

 Tea: Traditional Medicinals Nettle Leaf

-Herb: Raspberry Leaf «
+Raspberry Leaf Herb «

 Juicy, tart and vibrant, raspberries are a favorite fruit for many.
 But there’s an equally impressive— and often under-celebrated—aspect to this plant: its leaves.
-Raspberry leaves hold tannins, making it an astringent herb, which helps tone and tighten tissue.* Beyond supporting healthy menstruation and soothing menstrual cramps, this powerful plant also helps prepare women for childbirth as it tones the uterus.* The robust flavored raspberry leaves aren’t just for ladies.
-They can also help tone the upper and lower gastrointestinal tract to help keep your gut in check.*
+Raspberry leaves hold tannins, making it an astringent herb, which helps tone and tighten tissue.

 Tea: Traditional Medicinals Raspberry Leaf

-Herb: Tulsi «
+Tulsi Herb «

 Tea: Traditional Medicinals Tulsi with Ginger

-Herb: Hawthorn «
+Hawthorn Herb «

-When it comes to showing our hearts some love, hawthorn doesn’t skip a beat.
+When it comes to showing our hearts some love, the hawthorn herb doesn’t skip a beat.
 Since ancient times, hawthorn has been a staple in herbal apothecaries and used to tend to all matters of the heart—physical, emotional and spiritual.
-A member of the rose family, the leaves, flowers and haws (red berries) of this deciduous tree are filled with beneficial flavonoids that lend their vibrancy and resiliency to your circulatory system and overall cardiovascular health.*
+A member of the rose family, hawthorn leaves, flowers and haws (red berries) of this deciduous tree are filled with beneficial flavonoids that lend their vibrancy and resiliency to your circulatory system and overall cardiovascular health.*

 Tea: Traditional Medicinals Hawthorn with Hibiscus

-For more details on herbs for everyday wellness, as well as DIY ideas and recipes, visit traditionalmedicinals.com.
+For more details on herbs for everyday wellness, as well as DIY ideas and recipes, visit traditionalmedicinals.com

 *These statements have not been evaluated by the Food and Drug Administration.
-These products are not intended to diagnose, treat, cure or prevent any disease.
+These products are not intended to diagnose, treat, cure, or prevent any disease.